LS-R: Technology

 In the Hitachi implementation, LS-R technology utilizes an electrochromic film, for example of tungsten oxide or an organic material to accomplish the optical change.
-A two-layer feasibility prototype has been demonstrated, and it was estimated that a 20-layer CD-sized disc could provide 1 terabyte of data capacity.
-Electrical activation of layers has been achieved with transparent ITO electrodes, and a contactless power supply has been developed in order to allow long-term operation (given that the disc is spinning at several thousand revolutions per minute).
+A two-layer feasibility prototype has been demonstrated, and it was estimated that a 20-layer CD-sized disc could provide 1 terabyte (TB) of data capacity, with each layer containing 50 gigabytes (GB).
+Electrical activation of layers has been achieved with transparent ITO electrodes, and a contactless power supply has been developed in order to allow long-term operation, and given that the disc is spinning at several thousand revolutions per minute for a long time, the disk could technically run for weeks at a time.

 Commercial product

 No plans or timeline for the development of a commercial product have been released.
 It is possible that this technology, while interesting, will remain in the realms of research, either because it is superseded by an alternative technology (such as holographic storage or another 3D optical data storage variant), or because it can not be made to be economically viable.
 The need for the disc to be meticulously constructed from many layers of different materials, and the need for the drive to be able to electrically address each layer specifically, may make this solution too expensive for commercialization.

-In the next generation LS-R may compete with other next-generation optical disc format such as the Holographic versatile disc and Protein-coated disc formats.
+In the next generation, the LS-R disk may compete with other next-generation optical disc formats, such as the Holographic versatile disc and Protein-coated disc formats.